"24-hour woman" + X Hour Woman Concept

 The work featured the female creative subject (artist) in a 24 -hour creative process as a "performance" and as precarious labour.

-It presented itself as an exploration of the nature of process versus the structural leanings of the late modern neo-liberal performance society - And a general case against the rationalization of body and mind as pertaining to a singular, closed temporal discourse.
-But over time, the purpose and meaning has expanded itself to deal with bio-politics, artistic stamina and elitism, and the value of artistic process versus the value of artistic product.
+It presented itself as an exploration of the nature of process versus the structural leanings of late modern neo-liberal "performance society" - And a general case against the rationalization of body and mind as pertaining to a singular, closed temporal discourse.
+But over time, the purpose and meaning has expanded itself to deal with bio-politics, artistic stamina-ism and elitism, and the value of artistic process versus the value of artistic product.

-Dramaturgically speaking this "work-in-progress" fosters conversations about the creative process and explores the interplay between sound-action and actor as a sensuous and emotional consolidation and continuum, within a given space and context.
+Dramaturgically speaking, this "work-in-progress" -performance could be seen as creative research in to creative process- in-action, while exploring the interplay between sound-action and actor as a sensuous and emotional consolidation and continuum, within a given space and context.

-With the knowledge that a sound action*, the immediate question seem to be how the performer then avoids sleep and bathroom breaks.
+With the knowledge that a sound action* is to take place, the immediate question seem to be how the performer then avoids sleep and bathroom breaks.
 This line of though could prove as testament that productivity does not create compassion for the producing subject - it only create more demands.

-From this event, the x-hour concept has grown and I have later done the concept in a shorter version "3-hour woman", where the focus has been more on exploring the psychoacoustic aspects of the event, while maintaining the same artistic method and purpose.
+From this event and the here-in shared thoughts, the x-hour concept has grown and I have later done the concept in a shorter version "3-hour woman", where the focus has been more on exploring the psychoacoustic aspects of the event, while maintaining the same artistic method and purpose.
 My thoughts on this is also elaborated in my LandEscape artists feature.

 The artist's notes: